Jabulani-N/holbertonschool-higher_level_programming/python-classes/README.md

 ## Task 2

+demonstrates intentionally raising errors

-see python-exceptions directory for information on raising errors
+see python-exceptions directory for more examples of raising errors

+## Task 4

+demonstrates creating a method (funciton) within a class